Cape Gopher Snake, a beautiful Baja California Mexican subspecies,

 Photo by Patrick H. Briggs April 20, 2015

-(*See additional range map for Pituophis lineaticollis and deppei at the bottom of this home page.)
+(*See additional range map for Pituophis lineaticollis and deppei at the bottom of this home pages section. of this home page.)

 If you have audio, listen to the music.
 Some pages may need several seconds to boot up all the images.